-It was bigger the Nineveh, then known as Ninua, not far from Mosul in northern Iraq.
-It was destined to become famous and the world's largest city by around 700 BC.
-Back then , it came second at 'only' 40 hectares.
+Nineveh was destined to become the world's largest city around 700 BC but back then it came in second to Tell Brak at 'only' 40 hectares.

 By the end of the Uruk period 'Brak' had reached 130 hectares, making it a serious contender with Uruk as the world’s first city.